-Fifteen months ago, the government announced that it would create an independent office with the power to investigate.
-Instead, it unveiled a powerless advisory post, little different from what has already existed for years.
-It is clear that Canada needs an ombudsperson to help prevent Canadian complicity in corporate abuse and help ensure Canadian mining and garment supply chains respect human rights.
+Three years ago, in January 2018, the government announced that it would create an independent office with the power to investigate.
+Instead, in April 2019, it unveiled a powerless advisory post called the Canadian Ombudsperson for Responsible Enterprise (CORE).
+The CORE is little different from what has already existed for years and is ill-equipped to address human rights abuses linked to Canadian companies operating overseas.